Adobe revenue slows ahead of upgrades, shares fall

 Revenue rose 1.7 percent to $1.045 billion in its fiscal first quarter ended March 2, slightly below the $1.054 billion average forecast of analysts polled by Thomson Reuters I/B/E/S.

-Global equities Research analyst Trip Chowdhry said it could take several quarters for revenue and profit growth to return to normal after the launch of the new products.

-"I think the stock goes sideways for another couple of quarters," he said.
+The company had predicted the sales slowdown in December, when it disclosed that fourth-quarter revenue surged 14 percent.

-The software maker also reported a first-quarter profit, excluding one-time items, of 57 cents per share, matching the average analyst forecast.
+The software maker also reported that it had a first-quarter profit, excluding one-time items, of 57 cents per share, matching the average analyst forecast.

+Adobe released its results as analysts are increasingly concerned about the company's plans to launch a Web-based subscription service known as Creative Cloud this year.
+The company is also preparing a major upgrade to its flagship Creative Suite line of design programs, CS6, which include new versions of widely used design titles such as Photoshop, Illustrator, InDesign, Flash and Dreamweaver.

+Adobe's sales typically surge after a Creative Suite upgrade, but analysts have said the upswing might be smaller than in the past because customers who switch to the new service will no longer need to buy their software up front.
+Instead they will enter into long-term subscription agreements that allow them to rent the software and make lower initial payments.
+They will get extra features such as document storage at Adobe data centers.

 Adobe said it expects to post second-quarter revenue of $1.090 billion to $1.140 billion, compared with the average analyst forecast of $1.1 billion.